Ana Fernández / SEO

 6. Design your keywords as if they were prompts

-This changes the approach to keyword research:
+This shifts the focus of keyword research:

 SEO and keywords: an inseparable relationship